spreadwyvern/kidney-sonography/README.md

 ### Tutorial
 1. Run get_models.sh to retrieve 10 trained CNN model weights and 10 trained XGBoost models.
 (Warning!
 The file size is about 1.7 GB).
 2. Execute ensemble_predict.py
 3. Input file path to a cropped kidney sonography.
-Sample images are provided in "/sample_images".
+The images whould be 224 x 224 and cropped with tailor-cropped method.

 Use --help to see usage of ensemble_predict.py:
 ```